nicolasochem/tzip/README.md

 # Tezos Improvement Proposals (TZIPs)

-TZIP (pronounce "tee-zip") stands for Tezos Improvement Proposal, which are documents that explain how the Tezos blockchain can be improved with new features or standards (e.g. a smart contract specification).
+TZIP (pronounce "tee-zip") stands for Tezos Improvement Proposal, which are documents that explain how the Tezos blockchain can be improved with new features or standards (e.g. smart contract specifications).

 ## What is a TZIP?